Firecat907/Eclipse/README.md

-# eclipse
+# Eclipse Launcher
-A launcher and auto-updater for the indie game Endless Abyss made by @StrawberrySmoothieDev
+Eclipse is a launcher and auto-updater for the indie game Endless Abyss made by @StrawberrySmoothieDev Check out the game here: https://smoothiegames.itch.io/endless-abyss